 Prof Julia Buckingham, the vice-chancellor of Brunel University and president of the Universities UK organization, said: “Universities are being attentive to issues approximately grade inflation, and those projects display our dedication to ensuring transparency and consistency in the way levels are provided.”

-Surrey University improved the share of exceptional stages provided to undergraduates from 23% in 2010-11 to 50% in 2016-17, falling back to 45% remaining year after the debate over grade inflation broke.
+Surrey University improved the share of exceptional stages provided to undergraduates from 23% in 2010-11 to 50% in 2016-17, falling back to 45% the remaining year after the debate over grade inflation broke.

 He stated: “If you are setting out such broadly relevant descriptions, you’re in hazard of now not adding whatever tangible to the difficulty unique studying goals and consequences that exist already.